 About Us - Center for Community Engagement

-We develop partnerships and programs that:
+We develop programs that:

 - integrate practical experience in the community with classroom learning

 - help students gain a deeper, hands-on understanding of social justice issues

 - help students establish an ethic of service, achieve personal growth, and develop their leadership skills

 - express and promote the value and acceptance of diversity in our communities

 - are based in mutually beneficial partnerships and reciprocity